-- 2) Distribution.
+2) Distribution.
 Large-scale MMOs are distributed through retail and through digital sales.
 Retails sales during the launch phase still constitutes a major portion of the sales of game clients.
-This is different from free-to-play MMOs which are typically distributed digitally only with a free-to-play section of the game already from the launch of the game. - 3) Technology.
-The technology used for large-scale MMOs is usually very complex and advanced with features like AI, spectacular graphics performance, detailed graphical representation of the world etc. These large games also typically have large installs on the users PCs typically several GB of data.
+This is different from free-to-play MMOs which are typically distributed digitally only with a free-to-play section of the game already from the launch of the game

+3) Technology.
+The technology used for large-scale MMOs is usually very complex and advanced with features like AI, spectacular graphics performance, detailed graphical representation of the world etc. These large games also typically have large installs on the users PCs - typically several GB of data.
 In contrast, most free-to-play MMOs use a simpler technology, with more focus on a broad potential install base than on high-end performance, features and visuals.
-Funcom used the DreamWorld Technology for its large-scale MMOs, and has used a Java based technology for its first free-to-play MMO. - 4) End-users.
+Funcom used the DreamWorld Technology for its large-scale MMOs, and has used a Java based technology for its first free-to-play MMO.

+4) End-users.
 Large-scale MMOs typically target the traditional gamer segment.
-Free-to-play MMOs can also address this market, but often focus on other segments, like children, young boys or girls, non-gamers etc. - 5) Payment model.
+Free-to-play MMOs can also address this market, but often focus on other segments, like children, young boys or girls, non-gamers etc.

+5) Payment model.
 Large-scale MMOs typically charge a significant price for the initial game client; at launch, typically around 50 USD.
 Thereafter they typically use monthly subscriptions as payment methods for their players.
 Free-to-play MMOs are always free-to-play, i.e. no fee for the initial game client.
 These free-to-play gamers are then up-sold in-game to become customers.
 Free-to-play games typically use sales of virtual items and content, subscriptions and advertising as methods of monetizing the products.

 The accounting policies of the reportable segments are the same as the Group's accounting policies described in note 2.
 Subscription income and revenues from sale of clients are the main sources of revenues for the large-scale MMO segment.
 Segment profit is measured as revenue earned less personnel costs and other operating costs.
 General and administrative cost, depreciation, amortization, impairment charges, financial items and income tax are not allocated to the segments.
-All impairment charges made in 2010 and 2009 relate to the large-scale MMO segment.
+The impairment charges made in 2011 relate to the free-to-play segment while in 2010 they were related to the large-scale MMO segment.

-Revenue from exter Segment profit

-Pe eriod ended Period ende d December 31

-In thousands of US dollars 2010 2009 2010 2009

-Large-scale MMO's 19,773 23,787 9,240 12,952

-Free-to-play MMO games 289 -324

-Unallocated 89 89

-Total 20,062 23,876 8,916 13,040

-General administrative expenses -6,315 -8,916

-Depreciation, amortization and impairment charg -3,194 -14,923

-Net financial items 668 2,718

-Profit (loss) before tax (from continuing operation ons) 75 -8,080
+Reven Revenue from external customers Period ended December 31 F Segment profit d December 31 In thousands of US dollars 2011 2010 2011 2010 Large-scale MMO's 13.813 19.773 2,242 9,240 Free-to-play MMO games 1,706 289 1,074 -324 Unallocated Total 15,519 20,062 3,316 8,916 General administrative expenses -8,798 -6,315 Depreciation, amortization and impairment charges -7,829 -3,194 Net financial items -2,899 668 Profit (loss) before tax (from continuing opera ations) -16,210 75